 Connect with community partners – partnerships with other organizations implementing teach-back assists with

-spread, sharing successes and discussing barriers.
+spread, sharing successes, and discussing barriers.

 Disclaimer

 This toolkit contains links to resources from other websites and organizations.
 Great Plains Quality Innovation Network (QIN) is not directly associated with any of these other sites or their owners.
 While it is the intention of Great Plains QIN that you find these other sites valuable and that the information is provided from reputable national organizations, Great Plains QIN has no responsibility or liability of any nature whatsoever for these other sites or any information contained in them, nor should their inclusion in this toolkit be considered an endorsement of any other products.